-Grad Summer Step is a two-and-a-half-day, pre-fall term event hosted by the Graduate School to support newly admitted graduate students.
+Grad Summer Step is a two-and-a-half-day, pre-fall term event hosted by the Graduate School to support newly admitted, degree-seeking, domestic graduate students.

 The event takes place prior to Grad Welcome Week activities and complements other orientation activities.
 Graduate School staff, along with faculty, staff, and peer graduate leaders, will facilitate the event to meet the goals as described below.